kuzzleio/documentation-old/src/sdk-reference/document/delete.md

 ## Callback Response

-Returns a string containing the deleted document ID
+Returns a string containing the ID of the deleted document.